firefart/pandocserver/Readme.md

 To run the server it's easiest by using the provided docker image as it comes with everything installed.

+You should not pass untrusted user input to this webserver and always filter your input.
+The binary is run with the --sandbox option but there are still ways to escape from the normal workflow.
 ## Options

 ```text